 Pauline Kirk is the author of six novels:

-and as half of PJ Quinn, three DI Ambrose Mysteries, Foul Play 2011, Poison Pen, 2012, and Close Disharmony 2014, all published by Stairwell Books.
+and as half of PJ Quinn, four DI Ambrose Mysteries, Foul Play 2011, Poison Pen, 2012, Close Disharmony 2014, and Poetic Justice, 2018, all published by Stairwell Books.

 She has had ten collections of poetry published:

 - · Scorpion Days, Rivelin Press, 1982, and Medal Poets, Australia 1986;

 - · Red Marl and Brick, Littlewood Press 1985;

 - · Rights of Way, Unibird Press 1990;

 - · Return to Dreamtime (ed.
 Mabel Ferrett), Fighting Cock Press, 1996;

 - · No Cure in Tears, Aireings Publications, 1997 (in conjunction with Carers National),

 - · Walking to Snailbeach: Selected and New poems, Redbeck Press (2004),